danielfett/draft-dpop/main.md

   -01

    * Editorial updates
    * Attempt to more formally define the DPoP Authorization header scheme
    * Define the 401/WWW-Authenticate challenge
-   * Added invalid_dpop_proof error for DPoP errors in token request
+   * Added `invalid_dpop_proof` error code for DPoP errors in token request
+   * Fixed up and added to the IANA section

    -00 [[ Working Group Draft ]]